 (PSA: All restaurants in Waikiki are pretty chill about the dress code.
 However, this is not usually the case at other Morimoto restaurants.)

 I recommend making a reservation for brunch on a Sunday around 1 PM.
-This way, you can watch the dolphins do tricks in the hotel’s private salt-water pool afterward.
+This way, you can watch the dolphins do tricks in the hotel’s private saltwater pool afterward.
 It’s so fun and cute!
+(And kids love it.)

 For an ideal dining experience, make a reservation around sunset.
-(This is usually between 5 and 6:30 PM, depending on the season.)
+This is usually between 5 and 6:30 PM, depending on the season.
 Either way, arrive early.
-Sit in a rocker overlooking the dolphin pool and enjoy a long, leisurely cocktail before dining.
+Then, sit in a rocker overlooking the dolphin pool and enjoy a long, leisurely cocktail before dining.

 When you’re ready, head inside for dinner.
 The menu consists mostly of upscale seafood– but what you’re really paying for here is the view of the beach.
 Hoku’s is a side of the island that most people don’t usually get to see unless they’re staying at the Kahala.
 It’s pricy, but a nice experience.